rhopfer/bash-prompt/README.md

 * `/etc/profile.d/` (e.g. on Debian and Ubuntu)

-## Requirements
+## Dependencies

 * Bash > 4.0
+* awk
+* grep
+* mountpoint
 * readlink
 * sed
+* stat
+* tput

 ## Color scheme
-The script contains a color sheme for 256 color terminals as well as a fallback scheme for terminals which support just 16 colors.
+The script contains a color scheme for 256 color terminals as well as a fallback scheme for terminals which support just 16 colors.
 To get the color numbers of your actual TERM, use:
 ```bash
 $ tput colors